 After you identify the verb, then that word and everything after it is the predicate.

-Can a sentence have more than one predicate?
+Can a sentence have several predicates?

 Yes.
 Because of the way they are classified, every sentence will contain at least two.